mahmoodiftee/Apparel/README.md

 # 3
 Private Routing is implemented in different routes that need user logged in to get access, Firebase authentication implementation has been done for that.
 # 4
-All the product of individual brand will be featched from mongodb and added product will be stored in mongodb.
+All the product of individual brand will be fetched from mongodb and added product will be stored in mongodb.
 # 5
-MyCart page will show all the product that user added by clickin ADD TO CART button
+MyCart page will show all the product that user added by clicking ADD TO CART button